saiminh/CWN-netlifycms-eleventy/src/_content/recipes/sweet-and-sour-beetroot-with-dill-walnut-pesto.md

 ---
-title: "Sweet and sour beetroot with dill-walnut pesto "
+title: "Crispy sweet and sour beetroot with dill-walnut pesto "
 featuredImage: /static/img/dsc_0523.jpeg
 description: "This dish welcomes spring with the freshness of dill, while staying grounded thanks to the beetroot. "